Close

 3. Gallbladder Problems

 The gall bladder is located under the liver; it may have radiating pain to the stomach, but not typical ovarian pain.
-Many women fail to understand this pain and take it as a normal pregnancy pain.
+Many women fail to understand this pain and take it as normal pregnancy pain.
 Inform your doctor immediately if you experience this kind of pain.

 4. Urinary Tract Infection

 Make sure to complete this course to get rid of the infection and the pain.
-You will have to follow-up with your doctor to check if the infection is gone.
+You will have to follow up with your doctor to check if the infection is gone.

 5. Ovulation